-If you’re struggling to find the path, just make your way to the river and follow it upwards until you see an obvious path crossing and leading up the hill; there seems to be quite a few locals who use the road into town, as well as locals and tourists alike who ascend to the Mosque to admire the view, so it won’t be difficult to spot if you’re at least in the vicinity.
-The walk up the hill is leisurely and quick, but awards unparalleled views of the city from the first few steps and is sure to be a highlight of any visit.
+If you’re struggling to find the path, just make your way to the river and follow it upwards until you see an obvious trail leading up the hill.
+There seems to be quite a few locals who use the road as an entrance into town, as well as locals and tourists alike who ascend to the Mosque to admire the view, so it won’t be difficult to spot if you’re in the right vicinity.
+The walk up the hill is leisurely and fairly quick, but offers unparalleled views of the city from the first few steps and is sure to be a highlight of any visit.

 Outa el Hammam & Kasbah

 Right in the main square,Plaza Uta el-Hammam, there’s a large terracotta-coloured fortress that also affords great views of the city, though from a closer vantage point than the Spanish Mosque.
 For10Dh (payable at a little booth right in front of the entry), you can enter the Kasbah, its gardens, and the Kasbah museum.
 Climb to the top of one of the towers and peer out through carved windows over the city square and the nearby mosque for amazing photos.